madireis/jazz-bar/README.md

 <br>

 ### 🍷 Productivity shouldn't feel like work.
+An immersive alternative to traditional productivity apps.

 </div>

 ---

-## 🌙 The Story
+## 🌙 The Story: Why a Jazz Café Focus Timer?

 Most productivity apps feel like spreadsheets wearing a timer.

-**Jazz Bar** takes a different approach.

-It's a digital jazz lounge built for people who focus better when the atmosphere feels alive.
+**Jazz Bar** takes a completely different approach.
+It is a digital jazz lounge and interactive pomodoro web app built for developers, students, and night owls who focus better when the atmosphere feels alive.

-Instead of cold dashboards and endless notifications, you get:
+Instead of cold dashboards and endless notifications, you get a cozy, lofi workspace:
 - 🎹 Soft jazz drifting through the room
 - 🌧️ Rain rolling across the windows
 - 🔥 A warm fireplace in the background